 - constantly contacting you and pestering you into buying something

-- using guilt to force you to buy something, eg telling you they’ll lose their job if you don’t buy something
+- using guilt to force you to buy something - for example, telling you they’ll lose their job if you don’t buy something

-It doesn’t matter where you were sold the item or service - it can include door-to-door, telephone or in-shop sales.
+It doesn’t matter where you were sold the item or service - it can include door-to-door selling, telephone sales or in a shop.

 A salesperson arrives at your house.
 You ask them to leave but they say they need to get a sale today or they’ll lose their job.
 They want you to buy an expensive mattress that you don’t need or can’t afford, and they give you a piece of paper that says you can pay the mattress off over the next 12 months.
 You sign just so that they’ll leave your house.